AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 {sample}BCT\_Venn\_Diagram\_03{sample}

-With the help of data separators, the identifiers of circles can be also combined in strings.
+With the help of data separators, the identifiers of circles can be also set as strings.
 The default separator is *&*:

 ```
 x: "A&B&C",